 To the extent possible, the methodology of MacLennan and Veenstra (2001) should be used to ensure compatibility between their data and those collected here.
 In the case of Upper Campbell Reservoir, this includes repeating the boundary elevation work on transect locations used in their study.
 It is unlikely that these transects have been benchmarked, so they will have to be relocated based on the information given in their report and then permanently marked for future reference.
-Only Lower Campbell Lake Reservoir and the selected diversion lake will require identification of new transect locations.

-Daily average water level within the two study reservoirs will rely on the fore bay elevation data presently being collected by BC Hydro.
+Daily average water level will rely on the fore bay elevation data presently being collected by BC Hydro.
 There are no elevation data currently being collected for any of the diversion lakes.
-Consequently, a water level data recorder will have to be installed in the diversion lake selected for study.
-The recorder should be installed in such a manner as to minimize the chance of vandalism, yet accurately record water level under all hydrological conditions.
-It should be accessible for downloading at least two times per year.
-In all instances, water level is to be recorded at hourly intervals and averaged across each day.
+Consequently, a water level data recorder was installed in the diversion lake selected for study (Brewster Lake).
+The recorder will accurately record water level under all hydrological conditions, and is accessible for downloading two times per year.
+Water level is recorded at hourly intervals and averaged across each day.